 The Consolidated Services Planning Process, including the Annual Implementation Report, reflects the Department's continued commitment to planning for the provision of services to Adults, Children and their Families in the most effective and efficient means available.
+The importance of this process requires that it be reexamined and changed as is necessary to allow it to fulfill its stated purposes.
+Such an examination and restructuring is currently underway.
+Therefore, the current Consolidated Services Planning Cycle has been extended for a fourth year to allow sufficient time for a thoughtful and inclusive process for revising planning requirements.

-The purpose of the Annual Implementation Report (A.I.R.) is, first, to provide a vehicle for districts to assess and report on progress in implementing activities proposed in the full three year Consolidated Services Plan.
+The purpose of the Annual Implementation Report (A.I.R.) is, first, to provide a vehicle for districts to assess and report on progress in implementing activities proposed in the full year Consolidated Services Plan.
 Second, it provides the Department and the districts the opportunity to review available data to assess whether previous priorities should be maintained and/or whether additional priorities or strategies should be addressed.
 Finally, the A.I.R. presents specific activities to be undertaken in the coming year.